 The balance of Moore’s career shows his increasing efforts to synthesize magic and revolution with democracy and humanity, some more persuasive (Promethea) than others (Lost Girls), even if rather severe problems remain (why in the name of Glycon is the figure of love at the center of the universe in Promethea an image of Pan raping Selene?), and I’ll certainly get back to you if I ever finish Jerusalem.

 My goal today is to account for Miracleman, which I have just re-read in part and in part read for the first time.
-As an adolescent I was never able to assemble all the out-of-print back issues and graphic novels, so I have only now read the whole saga through in Marvel Comics’s recent reprints.
+As an adolescent I was never able to assemble all the out-of-print back issues and graphic novels, so I have only now read the whole saga in Marvel Comics’s recent reprints.

 Miracleman was originally titled Marvelman.
-Marvelman was a 1950s English superhero created by Mick Anglo (whose Anglicized name sounds like that of an English superhero) modeled on Captain Marvel, AKA Shazam.
+Marvelman was a 1950s English superhero created by Mick Anglo (whose Anglicized surname sounds like that of an English superhero) modeled on Captain Marvel, AKA Shazam.
 Both characters are boys gifted a magic word by a wizard, a word that when spoken transforms them into superheroes.

-Marvelman spent the 1950s having adventures with his companions Young Marvelman and Kid Marvelman, and then went into dormancy.
-Moore, an ambitious up-and-coming writer, was given a chance to retool the character in the early 1980s for the British comics anthology Warrior (in which his anarchist dystopia V for Vendetta also began).
+Marvelman spent the 1950s having adventures with his companions Young Marvelman and Kid Marvelman, and then went into publishing dormancy.
+Moore, an ambitious up-and-coming writer, was given a chance to retool the character in the early 1980s for the British comics anthology Warrior (in which his anarchist dystopia V for Vendetta also appeared).

-Upon publication in America, the title was revised to Miracleman under legal threat from Marvel Comics.
+Upon publication in America, the series’s title was revised to Miracleman under legal threat from Marvel Comics.
 The publication history of the series is dispiriting and complicated, with Moore publishing first in Warrior in Britain, then in an American series published by the indie company Eclipse.
-Moore turned over the series to Neil Gaiman after he completed the story he wished to tell, and Gaiman managed to publish six issues.
-Then the series and characters got caught up in an unfathomably complex legal entanglement, the result of which allowed Marvel to republish Moore and Gaiman’s work only in the last decade, though with the anti-corporatist Moore’s name removed at his own request.
+Moore turned over the series to Neil Gaiman after he completed the story he wished to tell, and Gaiman managed to publish six issues with Eclipse.
+Then the series and characters got caught up in an unfathomably complex legal entanglement, the result of which allowed Marvel to republish Moore and Gaiman’s work only in the last decade, with the anti-corporatist Moore’s name removed at his own request.
 His work is now credited to “The Original Writer.”

 The difficulties of publishing the series means that it took almost a decade to get Moore’s whole story out, with a changing crew of artists.
 The story, though, was evidently planned from the first as cohesive whole by the meticulous Moore, and showcases his brutally realist-revisionist approach to superheroes in the 1980s.